kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Features and Targets

-Models learn relationships.
+Models learn relationships
-Those relationships connect inputs to outcomes.
+Those relationships connect inputs to outcomes
 Clear definitions matter

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.